juicedata/juicefs-csi-driver/docs/upgrade-csi-driver.md

 # How to upgrade juicefs CSI Driver from v0.9.0 to v0.10.0

 Juicefs CSI Driver separated JuiceFS client from CSI Driver since v0.10.0.
-But the upgrade from v0.9.0 to 0.10.0 will cause all PVs become unavailable, we can upgrade one by one node to make the upgrade smooth.
+But the upgrade from v0.9.0 to v0.10.0 will cause all PVs become unavailable, we can upgrade one by one node to make the upgrade smooth.
+If your application using juicefs volume service can be interrupted, you can choose the method of upgrading the whole cluster.

 ## Upgrade one by one node